dfrappart/AKSLab/03_Pod_Configuration.md

 ```

-Open the file and add the configuration for ann environment variable pointing to the secret.
+Open the file and add the configuration for an environment variable pointing to the secret.

 ```yaml